go-co-op/gocron/README.md

-This package is currently looking for new maintainers.
+This package is currently looking for new maintainers (cause @jasonlvhit is in [ICU](https://github.com/996icu/996.ICU)).
 Please message @jasonlvhit if you are interested.

 ## goCron: A Golang Job Scheduling Package.